ptds2023/Project-Group-B/README.md

 2. `nearest_neighbor`🏠 function identifies the k nearest neighbors in a dataset based on : the number of rooms (nb_rooms), the number of square meters (meter_square), and the location (location).
 This function is useful for finding similar properties in terms of rooms, square meters, and location, aiding in property comparison and recommendation.

-3.`plot`📈 function provides a visualization of the effect of every variable on the estimated price of properties in Lausanne.
+3. `plot`📈 function provides a visualization of the effect of every variable on the estimated price of properties in Lausanne.

-4.`launch_shiny_app`💻 function facilitates the launch of a Shiny web application.
+4. `launch_shiny_app`💻 function facilitates the launch of a Shiny web application.
 It does so by specifying the path to the Shiny app directory within the "immoswiss" package.It provides a convenient interface for interacting with the functionalities offered by the "immoswiss" package.

 ## Installation